 The world is full of alternative ways of living that most people never even knew existed.
 I interviewed a woman once who lives for free by long-term pet-sitting.
 She spends three to six months at a time in each location before moving on to a new town to pet-sit.

-Another couple I interviewed used their savings to buy a small apartment building to generate income, and bought a used houseboat in Europe.
+Another couple I interviewed used their savings to buy a small apartment building to generate income and bought a used houseboat in Europe.
 They spend a few months parked on the rivers or canals of a city like Amsterdam, then move on when the weather turns cold or they just get bored.
 The longer they spend in Europe, the more friends they make in a sprawling network across the continent, and they often revisit favorite cities for weeks or months at a time.
 And they never want for visitors from the U.S.

 Becoming a digital nomad or laptop entrepreneur is easier than ever before.
-Although it takes some planning and work, what it requires most is simply vision.
+Although it takes some planning and work, what it requires most is simply a vision.
 Most of us have trouble imagining new lifestyles, but once you break the mental boundaries hemming in your vision of what’s possible, you can design whatever lifestyle you like.